aankitdas/bantrly-lesson-generator/README.md

 For `Reading → Speaking`, the selector interleaves Reading and Speaking skill lists so both domains are covered evenly.

-Once all skills in a band + domain are covered, the selector cycles back to the least recently used skill — ensuring continued variety.
+Once all skills in a band + domain are covered, the selector cycles back deterministically using `len(covered) % len(all_skills)` — rotating through all skills in order indefinitely.

 ---